-The Zacs Level 1.5 is an intermediate avalanche safety program run at a slower pace and less structured than the AST Level 1 classroom session.
+Zacs Level 1.5 is an intermediate avalanche safety program run at a slower pace and less structured than the AST Level 1 classroom session.
 This is a custom workshop that applies the theory learned in the AST1.
 The exercises are intended to evolve with the needs, interests and questions of the students.

-Pre-requisites for the Zacs Level 1.5
+Recommended Preparation for Zacs Level 1.5

 Zacs Level 1.5 Workshop Dates